ClementTsang/bottom/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for this project
+title: ""
+labels: ""
+assignees: ""
+---

 ## Describe the feature request

 Why should we consider this feature request?
 Describe why, and/or how you think this feature will solve the issue.

 ## Additional context

 Provide any additional context here.